Does the public space of your city reflect your values?

-In 2018, I will be spending three months in New York City with the same goal: to learn and develop collaborative methods between the fields of urban planning and contemporary art.
-A dedicated page for the NYC project will be opened at a later date.
+In the end of 2018, I spent three months in New York City with the same goal: to learn and develop new collaborative methods between the fields of urban planning and contemporary art.
+You can read about my work in NYC in this essay - in Finnish.

 Public Art in NYC

 From dozens of festivals to artists working in urban planning, and more